guidefari/here_hugo/docs/discord-crosspost-design.md

   created_at TEXT NOT NULL,
   updated_at TEXT NOT NULL,
   sent_at TEXT,
+  source_missing_at TEXT,
-  source_missing_at TEXT
+  backfill_released_at TEXT
 );
 ```

 `payload` is the claimed entry's full normalized `MediaEntry`, stored as JSON at claim time.
-This is what makes the ledger a genuine source of truth for promotion and delivery: a `queued` row can be promoted and sent using only what's stored on the row, without needing the entry to still be present in whatever the most recent feed poll happened to return.
+This is what makes the ledger a genuine source of truth for promotion and delivery: a `queued` row can be promoted and sent using only what's stored on the row, without needing the entry to still be present in whatever the most recent feed poll happened to return. `backfill_released_at` records the UTC day consumed by an immediate or scheduled backfill release, even if Discord delivery later needs a retry.

 The dedupe key is a deterministic encoding of `source_id + entry_identity`.
 For the first-party source, entry identity can be the canonical URL or a stable feed ID derived from it.
 External feeds should prefer a feed GUID or JSON Feed item ID, falling back to the canonical item URL only when its stability is trustworthy.